Author: Lindsey Boycott

 Other fun & profitable facts

 Interestingly, Tesla has also started offering auto insurance to residents in California, with the potential to expand into other states.
 The key here is the electric auto-maker already has better data than any insurer out there.
 As Tesla vehicles become more autonomous and safer, customers can enjoy lower insurance rates while the firm reaps the benefits of tailoring policies to a customer's driving habits.
 Low cost, high margins.
+Freeway Insurance is also known for low car insurance rates, likely the best in the industry, thus it will be interesting to see how they compare.

 Another easy revenue-generator is the company's abundance of zero-emissions credits that it can sell to competing automakers who don't have the infrastructure in place to sufficiently reduce pollution.
 If these rival vehicle manufacturers don't want to face significant fines from state governments, they make deals with their environmentally-friendly car-manufacturing counterparts.
 Fiat-Chrysler (NYSE: FCAU), for example, recently agreed to pay Tesla $2 billion in credits over the next year or two.